Good to know - LD Lines Terms of sales

-For the service between Poole/Santander and/or Santander/Poole, for operational reasons, the Carrier is not yet able to admit on board of the Vessel any pedestrian Passengers (which means crossing without any motor vehicle).
-Consequently, bookings on the service between Poole/Santander and/or Santander/Poole are only opened to Passenger crossing with their motor vehicle.
+Except for the service between Saint-Nazaire/Gijon and/or Gijon/Saint-Nazaire, for operational reasons, the Carrier is not yet able to admit on board of the Vessel any pedestrian Passengers (which means crossing without any motor vehicle).
+Consequently, except for the service between Saint-Nazaire/Gijon and/or Gijon/Saint-Nazaire, bookings are only opened to Passengers crossing with their motor vehicle.

 Fares are based on travel dates, time of departure and availability.
 Tickets are only valid for the sailing dates/times indicated thereon.
 Fares may include a payment charge that will be automatically calculated and included in the amount to be paid.
 All monies paid to a travel agent will, at the time, be held on behalf of the Company.
 Rates are subject to change at any time and are only valid at the time of booking.